PhantomPWR/pp1-weedy-gonzales/README.md

 ### Content
 * A calendar booking system to view availability and book a home visit
 * A blog containing lawn care and weed control tips
+* A live chat function for handling enquiries and offering advice
 * A page showing before & after photos, as well as customer feedback